A huge, strong and wordless Spectre enforcer.

 - Government Agency of Fiction: He heads up the Centre for National Surveillance system, which is really a Trojan horse for world domination for Spectre, so they could use it to counteract any intelligence operations into their activities.

 - Gun Struggle: Between him and M. Noticeably, neither party gets shot, instead the stray bullets bring shattered glass falling down on them, which causes C to fall to his Disney Villain Death.

-- Hobbes Was Right: Best exemplified by this quote below once he's revealed to be a Spectre henchman.
-He believes democracy is a total failure and thinks that only totalitarianism and Big Brother Is Watching will solve all of the world's problems.
+- Hobbes Was Right: Best exemplified by his Motive Rant once he's revealed to be a Blofeld toady.
+He thinks only totalitarianism and Big Brother Is Watching will solve all of the world's problems.

 - Hoist by His Own Petard: Has a Disney Villain Death in the building representing the culmination of his hopes and dreams.

 - Hypocrite: For a guy who's actively involved in shutting down MI-6 and sold himself out to Spectre to enhance his Evil Plan, and furthermore, is an Obstructive Bureaucrat to begin with, it's ironic that he calls M a "paper-pusher" when he himself is one once he's exposed for being the Mole in Charge within the British government.